jkerai1/SoftwareCertificates/README.md

 Repository for Software Certs for easy software blocking across corp environments, for example, using MDE IOC or GPO

 e.g. https://learn.microsoft.com/en-us/microsoft-365/security/defender-endpoint/indicator-certificates?view=o365-worldwide

+Caution: Some Certs for unsanctioned applications may be used for other applications from the same org that may be legitimate e.g. BlueJeans Conferencing (sanctioned) BlueJeans Remote Desktop Control (unsanctioned)